Builder Design Pattern

 Takeaway: This approach is often termed a telescopic constructor pattern, an anti-pattern.
 So in place of using this pattern, we should try a better approach.

-Solution Approach 2
+Solution approach 2

 To address the limitations of the telescopic constructor pattern, we can use setter methods to initialize the fields in a class.
 This way, we can specify the values for each field individually, rather than using a single constructor with a large number of parameters.